aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

     input.bytes_available();

-If you suspect that the buffer has been overflown and thus needs to be reset you can do it like this:
+If you suspect that the buffer has been overflown and thus needs to be reset you can do the reset like this:

 .. code-block:: c++